alextselegidis/easyappointments/docs/docker.md

 # Docker

 Run the development containers of Easy!Appointments with Docker and Docker Compose utility.
 Docker allows you to compose your application from micro-services, without worrying about inconsistencies between development and production environments and without locking into any platform or language.

-Copy the `.env.example` file to `.env` inside the `docker` directory and set the desired environment variables.
+Enter the `docker` directory and run `docker-compose up` to start the environment.

-Make sure that you have Docker and Docker Compose installed and configured in your system and execute the following command through your terminal while being in `docker` directory of your Git clone:

-`docker-compose up`

-Then modify the root `config.php` so that it matches the following example:
+You will need modify the root `config.php` so that it matches the following example:

 ```php
 class Config {